ITCowboys/Blueprint-Microsoft-365/content/design/endpoints/windows/security/microsoft-office-macro-hardening.md

+Microsoft Office Macro Hardening
 ---

-title: "Microsoft Office Macro Hardening"
-weight: 45
-description: "This section describes the design decisions associated with Microsoft Office macros on Windows 10 and 11 endpoints configured according to guidance in ASD's Blueprint for Secure Cloud."
+This section describes the design decisions associated with Microsoft Office macros on Windows 10 and 11 endpoints configured according to guidance in Microsoft 365 Blueprint for Secure Cloud.
----

 Microsoft Office files can include Visual Basic for Applications (VBA) programming code (macro) embedded into the document.